TimoBechtel/settings-ui/README.md

 #### `bind`: function

-Creates the ui from template and bind it's values to a store array.
+Creates the ui from template and bind it's values to a store object.
 Returns a `store` object.

 ##### Parameters